Billing

 Formula:

-[MRR = Sum of all monthly fees your customers pay]
+[MRR = Sum of all monthly fees paid by your customers]

 # Annual Recurring Revenue (ARR)